 The earliest geotechnical report for the area is by AMEC (2001), which was a reconnaissance-level geotechnical and geologic hazard study.
 IGES later completed a geotechnical investigation for the Powder Mountain Resort expansion in 2012 (2012a, 2012b).
-Our previous project-wide work included twenty-two test pits and one soil boring excavated at various locations across the 200-acre development.
-IGES has performed a single-lot investigations for Lot 75R (IGES, 2017a), located just south of Lot 44R, as well as for Lot 71R, located approximately 150 feet southeast of the Lot 44R building envelope (IGES, 2017b).
-As a part of this current study, the logs from relevant nearby test pits and other data from our reports were reviewed.
+Our previous work included twenty-two test pits and one soil boring excavated at various locations across the 200-acre development; as a part of this current study, the logs from relevant nearby test pits and other data from our reports were reviewed.
+IGES has also completed geotechnical/geologic hazard work for other nearby lots, including Lots 71R, 75R, and 44R.